simonhw/gardening-services/README.md

 </details>

 When greater than zero, the total price of the services in the cart is appended after the Cart navbar link.
-When the cart has multiple services the list is displayed underneath the checkout card on mobile, and in a fixed height scrollable container on larger screens.
-For mobile screens, a button that bring the user back to the top of the page is shown when the user scrolls down through the list of services.
+When the cart has multiple services, the list is displayed underneath the checkout card on mobiles and in a fixed height scrollable container on larger screens.
+For mobile screens, a button that brings the user back to the top of the page is shown when the user scrolls down through the list of services.

-<details open><summary>Comparison of the cart page with several services on different screen sizes</summary>
+<details><summary>Comparison of the cart page with several services on different screen sizes</summary>

 ![A cart with many services on small screens](docs/images/readme/cart-mob.gif)